 • Very high: 190 mg/dL and above

-Your target LDL level depends on your overall cardiovascular risk.
-Someone who has already had a heart attack has a different target than someone with no risk factors — your doctor will tell you what's right for your situation.
+Your target LDL depends on your overall cardiovascular risk.
+Someone who has already had a heart attack — where most cardiologists aim for LDL below 70 mg/dL — has a very different target than someone with no risk factors.
+Your doctor will tell you what's right for your situation.

 HDL — "Good" Cholesterol

 HDL stands for high-density lipoprotein.
-Think of it as the cleanup crew — it helps carry cholesterol away from the arteries and back to the liver, where it's processed and removed.
+Think of it as the cleanup crew — it carries cholesterol away from the arteries and back to the liver, where it's processed and removed.
 Higher HDL is better.

 • Protective (good): 60 mg/dL and above